 For the majority of renal tumors, the recommended treatment is surgical removal of the tumor and associated kidney.
 In patients where both kidneys are affected, surgery is often not feasible or indicated.
-Lymphoma of the kidneys is treated with chemotherapy, as this type of cancer can spread to other areas of the body.
+Lymphoma of the kidneys is treated with chemotherapy, as this type of cancer is systemic and can involve other areas of the body.
 The role and efficacy of chemotherapy for other primary renal tumors have not been well established.
 In general, malignant renal tumors or tumors which have metastasized to or from the kidneys carry a guarded to poor prognosis, with survival times on the order of months even with treatment.

-Rvan Hosnital 39 & Spruce 215 746 8387 cannot be surgically removed, or if metastasis is present.
 With benign tumors and some nephroblastomas, surgical removal of the affected kidney and tumor may be curative, or afford long-term survival.
-Prognosis is poor where both kidneys are affected, if the tumor
+Prognosis is poor where both kidneys are affected, if the tumor cannot be surgically removed, or if metastasis is present.